xaviermerino/ECE1552/TicTacToe/Readme.md

 ...
 ```

 4. **Who won?:** If the given match is a valid Tic-Tac-Toe game then you must then **determine who won** and the mark combination that led the player to his victory.

-There are eight possible combinations that will lead a player to win the game.
+There are eight possible mark combinations that will lead a player to win the game.
-* First Row Same
+* First row same
-* Second Row Same
+* Second row same
-* Third Row Same
+* Third row same
-* First Column Same
+* First column same
-* Second Column Same
+* Second column same
-* Third Column Same
+* Third column same
-* Left Diagonal Same
+* Left diagonal same
-* Right Diagonal Same
+* Right diagonal same

+Make sure you use bitwise operators to extract the values from each row so you can test for those eight combinations.

 ```
 Input Row #1 (Values between 0-7): 5
 Input Row #2 (Values between 0-7): 3
 Input Row #3 (Values between 0-7): 0

 The following 3x3 Tic-Tac-Toe was given:

      C1  C2  C3
    +---+---+---+